- Where are your natural interests and tendencies pointing?

 I hated Jon Morrow for pointing this out.
 But I knew he was right.

-These were great blogs, with great stories of triumph and struggle, but very few people were monetizing the topic of depression directly except drug companies.
+These were great blogs, with great stories of triumph and struggle.
+But very few people were monetizing the topic of depression except drug companies.

-I didn’t want to simply write great articles about triumphs over depression, or ways to cope.
+I didn’t want to write great articles about triumphs over depression as a hobby.
 I wanted to build a viable business.

-I finally listened to the advice of the experts and pivoted to a broader niche because Jon Morrow knows his stuff while I am still a tadpole in blogging years.
+I finally listened to the advice of the experts.
+I pivoted to a broader niche because Jon Morrow knows his stuff while I am still a tadpole in blogging years.

 I was a lot happier writing about my new topic thanks to Jon Morrow!